shawnee-skogen/website/content/post/2020-11-15-lefse/index.md

 Consider [joining](https://members.sofn.com/newMembers/signup/join?district=5&lodge=689&lodgeName=Shawnee+Skogen+++++++++++) our lodge so you can learn to make lefse and all sorts of other Scandinavian art, food, etc.

+Our annual lefse making meeting will be November 15, 2020 at 2:00 PM.

-Here's the recipe we used,
+Here's the recipe we will use,

 - 9 cup hot water
 - 3 sticks butter (2 butter, 1 margarine)